 Some scenes in this series were filmed on the rooftop-terrace of Villa Maraini - Istituto Svizzero di Roma.
-We thought it would be rather fitting to hold the opening reception and to salute Cardinal Ozolins and the whole thing on that very terrace.
+We thought it appropriate to hold the opening reception and to salute Cardinal Ozolins and the whole thing on that very terrace.

 Another figure this exhibition gives a nod to is the Latvian modernist painter Niklāvs Strunke.
-He had lived and worked in Rome for a number of years, his over-extended “artistic residency” finding its conclusion at the Cimitero Acattolico.
+He had lived and worked in Rome for a number of years, his over-extended artistic residency finding its conclusion at the Protestant Cemetery.
 Strunke’s spindly figure makes an appearance in some of the pieces on show.
-By the way, he is said to have introduced the word “ciao” into Latvian language in the 1930’s, to which we say: chapeau.
+By the way, he is said to have introduced the word “ciao” into Latvian language back in the 1930’s, to which we say: chapeau.

 “The Young Pope” is rumoured to be returning for a second season sometime in the future.
 In the meantime, Latvian Institute Rome is holding this exhibition to fill in the void.
 The opening reception will take place on April 21st, 4pm to 8pm.
 Rooftop confessions will be heard after sunset."